Tour of Idaho

 Hollow (watch for a jog to the right near a house and a "dead end road"

-The regular T1 route continues along
+regular Tour route continues west and north along

-Boundary Trail west some 6
+Boundary Trail some 6

 miles to Robbers Roost Trail (7253).
-Robbers Roost is equal parts
+Robbers Roost is equal

-steep and spectacular (video).
+steep and spectacular (video)

-This trail crosses the Portneuf Range crest just north of
+and crosses the Portneuf Range crest just north of

 Springs Campground back on the eastern side of the range.
 From

-here follow the Boundary trail north about 4 miles, again to the
+here follow the Boundary trail north about 4 miles again to the

-Portneuf Range crest, this time at Inkom Pass (7232').
+Portneuf Range crest.
+This time at Inkom Pass (7232').

-The optional D1 challenge section follows the Boundary Trail
+The D1 challenge section

 several miles to Reed Canyon (7277), then up Reed to Girl Scout Camp